doc4d/docs/docs/Concepts/classes.md

 ## `local` and `server`

 In [client/server architecture](../Desktop/clientServer.md), `local` and `server` keywords allow you to specify where you want the function to be executed: client-side, or server-side.
-It is useful for performance reasons or to implement business logic features.
+Controlling the execution location is useful for performance reasons or to implement business logic features.

 The formal syntax is: